ETS-ReactNative3/blackjack/README.md

 ## Architecture

-The driving goal of the architecture of the boilerplate is separation of concerns.
+The driving goal of the architecture of the blackjack is separation of concerns.
 Namely:

 - **Presentational components are separated from containers** (aka "screens").